serihiro/chainer_prefetch_multiprocess_iterator/README.md

 # References

 [1] Kazuhiro Serizawa and Osamu Tatebe.
-Automatic optimization for accelerating deep neural network training.
-In IPSJ SIG Technical Report, Vol. 2019-HPC-168, pp. 1–10, 2019 (In Japanese).
+2019.
+Accelerating Machine Learning I/O by Overlapping Data Staging and Mini-batch Generations.
+In Proceedings of the 6th IEEE/ACM International Conference on Big Data Computing, Applications and Technologies (BDCAT '19).
+ACM, New York, NY, USA, 31-34.
+DOI: https://doi.org/10.1145/3365109.3368768